dallonf/spa-angular-boilerplate/README.md

 ## How to use

-Download the source of this project, and run `npm install` to install dependencies.
+Download the source of this project, and run the following to install dependencies:

+    npm install
+    bower install
+    grunt bower

 To start testing and developing, run `grunt`.
 (That is, the default task) A server will start at `localhost:3000` and your default browser will automatically open to that page.
 The grunt task will also automatically compile LESS and act as a LiveReload server.
 Just make changes to the code and they'll show up.

+Whenever you add a new bower dependency to your app, you will need to run `grunt bower` again.

 ### How to make a production build